AvePoint/CitizenServices/README.md

 This repository contains sample solutions designed to demonstrate developing against the AvePoint Citizen Services platform.

-Each sample solution is published in a folder prefixed with "CitizenService-".
+Each sample solution is published in a folder prefixed with "CitizenServices-".

 For more information, see https://www.avepoint.com/citizenservices/ or email citizenservices@avepoint.com